CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Test Failover to AWS.md

 7. Go to the AWS console and verify the newly deployed instance.

 8. To remove the Test Failover instance, right click the protection group and click **Manage Instance**.
-Select the Instance you want to terminate and click **Delete**.
+Select the Instance you want to terminate and click **Terminate**.
 This will shutdown and terminate the EC2 Instance.

 The procedure is same for CLC/VMWare/Manual sites as source datacenters.